-Response: Pedestrian circulation along the streetscape is an important feature of this Old Town project, as numerous medical, retail, residential, recreational, and cultural uses are within walking distance.
+Response: Pedestrian circulation along the streetscape is an important feature of this townhome community, as numerous cultural, civic, medical, retail, residential, and recreational uses are within walking distance of the site.

 6. Developments should integrate alternative modes of transportation, including bicycles and bus access, within the pedestrian network that encourage social contact and interaction within the community.